Last updated on October 2nd, 2023

 Budapest is the capital of Hungary, one of the most beautiful cities in Europe with an amazing range of incredible things to see and do.
 From the historical and gorgeous building, and delicious street food to Michelin star restaurants, steam baths, and buzzing ruin bar.
 I guarantee you’ll fall in love with the place, boasting of its amazing attractions.

 So what are you waiting for?!
 If you only have limited time and only have a few days for your Budapest itinerary to see everything, here are some great ways for you to spend your time for 1, 2, 3, or 4 days in this welcoming city.
-Hopefully, this Budapest travel guide blog can inspire you to plan for your trip.
+Hopefully, this Budapest travel blog can inspire you to plan for your trip.

 Budapest Travel Tips

 First of all, in case you might not be sure about the uniqueness of this wonderful city, here are some Budapest travel tips and information here.

-Budapest (pronounced as Bu-da-pesht) is split down the centre by the majestic Danube River, will hilly Buda in the west and flat Pest in the east.
+Budapest (pronounced as Bu-da-pesht) is split down the center by the majestic Danube River, will hilly Buda in the west and flat Pest in the east.
 Loosely translated, this is a city of hot water as “Buda” derives from the Slavic word “voda” (“water”) while “Pest” originates from the Slavic word for oven “pech”.